 Bhutan is a paradise for bird lovers and ornithologists.
 Over 670 species of birds have been recorded and many more are yet to be discovered.
 Around 50 species of the known birds are winter migrants.
 These include ducks, waders, birds of prey, thrushes, finches and buntings.
-The partial migrants to Bhutan include cuckoos, swifts, bee-eaters, warblers and flycatchers.
+The partial migrants to Bhutan include cuckoos, swifts, bee-eaters, warblers, and flycatchers.
 The country harbors more than 16 species of vulnerable birds.
-They are the Pallas's Fish Eagle, White bellied Heron, Satyr Tragopan, Grey bellied Tragopan, Ward's Trogaon, Blyth's King Fisher, Rumped Honey Guide, Purple Cochoa, Rufous Throated Wren Babbler, Red headed Parrot Bill, Chestnut breasted Partridge, Blyth's Trogon, Wood Snipe, Dark Rumped Swift, Rufous necked Hornbill, Grey crowned Prinia and the Beautiful Nuthatch all of which breed in Bhutan.
+They are the Pallas's Fish Eagle, White-bellied Heron, Satyr Tragopan, Grey-bellied Tragopan, Ward's Trogon, Blyth's King Fisher, Rumped Honey Guide, Purple Cochoa, Rufous Throated Wren-Babbler, Red-headed Parrot Bill, Chestnut-breasted Partridge, Blyth's Trogon, Wood Snipe, Dark Rumped Swift, Rufous-necked Hornbill, Grey-crowned Prinia and the Beautiful Nuthatch all of which breed in Bhutan.

-Bhutan is also home to ten species of birds that are in danger of extinction, including the Imperial Heron, which is one of the fifty rarest birds in the world and the rare black-necked crane, which breed in Tibet and then migrate over the Himalayas to Bhutan to spend their winter.
+Bhutan is also home to ten species of birds that are in danger of extinction, including the Imperial Heron, which is one of the fifty rarest birds in the world and the rare black-necked crane, which breeds in Tibet and then migrates over the Himalayas to Bhutan to spend their winter.

 Flora and Fauna

-Bhutan in the midst of the Himalayas prides itself in its biological diversity and the richness of flora and fauna.
+Bhutan in the midst of the Himalayas prides itself on its biological diversity and the richness of flora and fauna.
 This has been possible because of its forest cover that is intact and the great altitudinal and climatic ranges of its location.
-Today, Bhutan boasts of ten protected areas covering 16,396.43 square kilometers, that is more than a quarter of the country's total area.
+Today, Bhutan boasts of ten protected areas covering 16,396.43 square kilometers, which is more than a quarter of the country's total area.

-You can experience this magnificent flora and fauna of Bhutan through sightseeing tours or by going further on trekking or hiking where trekking trails and routes leads through beautiful forests to high mountains and across clean rivers.
-Roads in Bhutan are also carved through the rich forests so anyone travelling through these roads can experience the intact nature of Bhutan.
+You can experience this magnificent flora and fauna of Bhutan through sightseeing tours or by going further on trekking or hiking where trekking trails and routes lead through beautiful forests to high mountains and across clean rivers.
+Roads in Bhutan are also carved through the rich forests so anyone traveling through these roads can experience the intact nature of Bhutan.